-I see your program at XXXU as the ideal location for my complete immersion in clinical anesthesia.
+Your program at XXXU is the ideal location for my complete immersion in clinical anesthesia.
 I especially admire the structure of the second phase of your program and the organization of your clinical practicums.
 I particularly look forward to working under the supervision of CRNAs in my practicum and clinical rotations.
 I appreciate that those rotations are available throughout California so that I can gain exposure to anesthesia delivery in various contexts, from large academic institutions to rural and outpatient settings.
 I have served as a respiratory therapist since 2002, and I have also served as an anesthesia technician, working side-by-side with anesthesia providers, including CRNAs and anesthesiologists.
 Most of my duties were related to anesthesia delivery throughout the four years I was stationed at Naval Hospital XXXX.
 For me, this was the ultimate shadowing experience.

 I want to thank you for considering my application.